 First Mountain Cart

-Described as a cross between go-cart and winter sled, a mountain cart takes you from Schreckfeld to Bort Station.
+Described as a cross between a go-cart and a winter sled, this mountain cart ride takes you from Schreckfeld to Bort Station.
 Ride the path down the mountain as you take in the Grindelwald Valley and the Bernese Alps.
 With a low center of gravity, you’ll feel safe and secure as you twist and turn your way down.

 First Trottibike Scooter